ABE high resolution bathymetry of the Brothers volcano, looking into the caldera from the south.

 Geophysicist

-NOAA Vents Program, Pacific Marine Environmental Laboratory – Newport, Oregon
+NOAA Vents Program, PMEL – Newport, Oregon

 Read the NZASRoF'07 Final Cruise Report (4.7 Mb, PDF)

-The ABE Team of Dana Yoerger, Al Duester and Andy Billings performed magnificently and our success is a testament not only to their professional expertise, but also to their enthusiasm and dedication to ocean exploration.
+The ABE Team of Dana Yoerger, Al Duester, and Andy Billings performed magnificently.
+Our mission's success is a testament not only to their professional expertise, but also to their enthusiasm and dedication to ocean exploration.
 Our German partners (GEOMAR) are also very pleased with the successful testing of their new Quest 6000 remotely operated vehicle.
-Colin Devey, the Chief Scientist, and Thomas Kuhn, the ROV Team Leader, have done a great job organizing and keeping the sea-going program on track.
-Finally, we thank the personnel of the R/V Sonne for their outstanding professionalism in making this expedition a success.
+Chief Scientist Colin Devey and ROV Team Leader Thomas Kuhn have done a great job organizing and keeping the sea-going program on track.

 Sign up for the Ocean Explorer E-mail Update List.